1836: Escape to America Chapter One excerpts: Berleburg

-Much of 1836: A Land Too Fabulous takes place on the Atlantic Ocean, the Caribbean Sea, the Mississippi River or the Illinois River, but the book opens where the journey begins, on a cold February day in Berleburg, Westphalia, in what was then Prussia and is now Germany.
+Much of 1836: Escape to America takes place on the Atlantic Ocean, the Caribbean Sea, the Mississippi River or the Illinois River, but the book opens where the journey begins, on a cold February day in Berleburg, Westphalia, in what was then Prussia and is now Germany.

 FRIEDRICH KÄSTNER LOVED AND HATED Berleburg as few others could.
 It was the city of his birth, its royal house the wellspring of his greatest accomplishments and foulest disasters, and it had been his refuge after the wars, sweet and treacherous though it was.
 Today, as he strode downhill toward the river, he loved every glistening cobblestone, every patter of horse’s hooves, every six-pointed snowflake, every scent of pine and spruce, hardly aware of the cold until he reached his turn into the market square.